George H. Hucke

 George H. Hucke (1868 – 20 March 1903) was a musician, playing both violin and mandolin, and he became one of the most popular English composers for the mandolin.
 He was also the author of an 1893 mandolin method called Forty Progressive Studies for the Mandoline, published by John Alvey Turner.
 Part of the BMG movement.
 Hucke died in Hammersmith London.

 Education

-His father, Heinrich Hucke, of German nationality, was a pupil of Louis Spohr, and was employed for several years as violinist in the Court Orchestra of Hesse Cassel, under the conductorship of his teacher.
-George and his three brothers were destined for a musical career, being taught the violin by their father, who was a stern disciplinarian regarding their musical studies.
-The boys were not permitted recreation, meals, or sleep until their tasks were satisfactorily completed.
-At eight years of age George Hucke came under the instruction of Dr. John Hartmann, bandmaster to the Duke of Cambridge; he continued with him for several years and gained practical experience in orchestral work.
-Ten years later Hucke was appointed musical amanuensis to Canon Harford, a well-known musical authority at Westminster Abbey, and was employed there until his death at age thirty-five.
+Hucke's father, Heinrich Hucke, of German nationality, was a pupil of Louis Spohr, and was employed for several years as violinist in the Court Orchestra of the Electorate of Hesse, under the conductorship of his teacher.

+George Hucke and his three brothers were trained in musical instruments by their father from an early age.
+They were not permitted recreation, meals, or sleep until their tasks were satisfactorily completed.
+At eight years of age George Hucke came under the instruction of John Hartmann, bandmaster to the Duke of Cambridge; he continued with him for several years and gained practical experience in orchestral work.
+At age eighteen Hucke was appointed musical amanuensis to Canon Harford, a well-known musical authority at Westminster Abbey, and was employed there until his death at age thirty-five.